-My specific areas of practice are:
+Our specific areas of practice include:

 Marriage/Couple & Relationship Therapy:

-I have dedicated my professional practice to healing and strengthening marriages and relationships.
+We have dedicated our professional practice to healing and strengthening marriages and relationships.
 Couples therapy is a highly specialized form of therapy, and is not an extension of individual therapy.
-I work with individuals and couples to heal, rebuild, reconnect, and achieve more mutually satisfying; emotionally and intimately connected relationships.
-We look at possible roadblocks such as resentments, anger, lack of trust, or unresolved grief that can keep us unfulfilled and emotionally distant.
+We work with individuals and couples to heal, rebuild, reconnect, and achieve more mutually satisfying; emotionally and intimately connected relationships.
+We address possible roadblocks such as resentments, anger, lack of trust, or unresolved grief that can keep us unfulfilled and emotionally distant.
 Difficult, ongoing conflicts can become fraying and depleting.
 Couples will learn to understand and communicate their needs in healthy ways and set healthy boundaries for themselves, and in their relationships.
 Perhaps you have experienced the betrayal of an affair or other hurtful actions by your partner.
 Working with both the “hurt partner” and the “betraying partner”- together and individually- to provide emotional support and stability, teaching couples how to repair the emotional injury and understanding what lead to the affair are key to rebuilding the relationship’s foundation of trust, emotional safety, commitment and long-term stability.

 Sex and Intimacy Therapy/ Sex Addiction/Sexual Trauma: